maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 # Motivation

-Access to structured data and raw data will be needed for third party applications, which will allow them to create their own data structures and also to store raw data.
+Access to structured data and raw data will be needed for third party applications, which will allow devs to create their own data structures and also to store raw data.

 # Detailed design